cloudyspells/PSRule.Rules.AzureDevOps/src/PSRule.Rules.AzureDevOps/en/Azure.DevOps.RetentionSettings.PullRequestRunsMinimumRetentionDays.md

 Retention settings for rull request runs should be configured to meet compliance requirements such as 30 days for production environments.

+This rule requires a minimum retention period of 7 days.
+The rule is configurable to allow a different minimum retention period with the `PullRequestRunsMinimumRetentionDays` conifguration setting.

 Mininum TokenType: `ReadOnly`